slashP/GeoTourney/README.md

 6. Commands.
 These commands only work for the streamer/broadcaster.
   * `!totalscore` to get a results page with all games and points summed.
   * `!restart` to forget current tournament and start over.
+  * `!endgame` to end the current game and record results.
+  * `!game [parameters]` to create a challenge and start the game.
+Read more below.
+You should do this after you as a streamer have finished playing.
+  * `!maps` to see which maps are available and what their shortcut/code is.
   * `!elim` to toggle elimination mode on/off.
   * `!elim slashpeek` to eliminate user `slashpeek`.
   * `!elim 22138` to eliminate the user with 22138 points in the last game.